sheeru/MTCbusRoutes_Tizen/README.md

 The old search results will be hidden when new search is initiated unless cleared, thereby allowing you to check for multiple routes.
 You can expand the old search results.

-When from and to field are same, you get the buses which stop at that particular station
+When from and to field are same, you get the buses which stop at that particular station. chennai_bus_routes.txt contains all the necessary bus information for Chennai only.
+To make this app work for other cities, you can replace this text file with that city's route map.